What is a Growth Strategy?

 As we explained in our business strategy principles, the first order of business for any executive is having a core business under control, which means ensuring that the business’s products and services occupy a market position that is both profitable and

 Once you achieve that, you can then shift your attention to growth, and start thinking about different ways to maximize your business’ value within the foreseeable future.

-In general, we say that a growth strategy makes sense if a combination of the following conditions is met:
+In general, we say that a growth strategy is comprehensive if a combination of the following conditions is met:

 - It increases the company’s bottom line over time,